Engine damage case study.

 The owner submitted a claim to his insurance company but it was declined.
-This refusal was based on a clause in the contract which excluded damage caused over a “gradual period of time” and it was argued that the damage was gradual since the illumination of the engine lights increased over the time the vehicle was not being driven, and the damage wasn’t as a result of one incident as the allegation was that the rats had done their ‘work’ over many days, so it was excluded under the terms of the contract.
+This refusal was based on a clause in the contract that excluded damage caused over a “gradual period of time” and it was argued that the damage was gradual since the illumination of the engine lights increased over the time the vehicle was not being driven, and the damage wasn’t as a result of one incident as the allegation was that the rats had done their ‘work’ over many days, so it was excluded under the terms of the contract.

-“I can imagine the client humming the tune to an old UB40 song and thinking ‘There’s a Rat in Mi Engine What am a gonna do?’ and lucky for him he was put in touch with JMK by the repairing garage.”
-Sinead says with a grin.
+“I can imagine the client humming the tune to an old UB40 song and thinking ‘There’s a Rat in Mi Engine What am a gonna do?’ and lucky for him he was put in touch with JMK by the repairing garage,” Sinead says with a grin.
 “I instructed both an insurance contract expert and a motor engineer to obtain the relevant expert opinions in support of our client’s case.
 We then lodged a complaint with the Financial Ombudsman Service regarding the insurance company’s refusal to indemnify the claim for the extensive vehicle repairs which were well over £10,000.00.

 Whilst there are no costs risks of losing a case brought to the Ombudsman Service for policyholders it does take a relatively long time for complaints to be adjudicated on compared with Court action.”
 Sinead stated.